Philips, Samsung, Metro offices raided by EU inspectors

-AMSTERDAM/FRANKFURT Philips (PHG.AS), Samsung Electronics and Media-Saturn(MEOG.DE), Europe's largest chain of consumer electronics stores, said on Friday they were among companies visited by European Commission officers this week on suspicion of breaking competition rules.
+AMSTERDAM/FRANKFURT Philips, Samsung Electronics and Media-Saturn, Europe's largest chain of consumer electronics stores, said on Friday they were among companies visited by European Commission officers this week on suspicion of breaking competition rules.

 The Commission said on Thursday its officers had raided several companies involved in making and selling consumer electronics and small domestic appliances, concerned that the firms had worked together to limit the sale of some goods online to drive up their prices.